godotengine/godot-docs/classes/class_shapecast2d.rst

 - :ref:`Vector2<class_Vector2>` **get_collision_normal** **(** :ref:`int<class_int>` index **)** |const|

-Returns the normal containing one of the multiple collisions at ``index`` of the intersecting object.
+Returns the normal of one of the multiple collisions at ``index`` of the intersecting object.

 ----